Dev-roxy/Dev-roxy/README.md

 - 👀 I’m interested in Web development
 - 🌱 I’m currently learning next.js
 - 💞️ I’m looking to collaborate on real-time chat app project
-- 📫 How to reach me not defined
+- 📫 How to reach me : sapneme
 - 😄 Pronouns: roxy
 - ⚡ Fun fact: everyone is a developer of own life